Glucose-6-phosphate dehydrogenase

-This enzyme participates in the pentose phosphate pathway (see image), a metabolic pathway that supplies reducing energy to cells (such as erythrocytes) by maintaining the level of the co-enzyme nicotinamide adenine dinucleotide phosphate (NADPH).
+This enzyme participates in the pentose phosphate pathway (see image), a metabolic pathway that supplies reducing energy to cells (such as erythrocytes) by maintaining the level of the reduced form of the co-enzyme nicotinamide adenine dinucleotide phosphate (NADPH).
 The NADPH in turn maintains the level of glutathione in these cells that helps protect the red blood cells against oxidative damage from compounds like hydrogen peroxide.
 Of greater quantitative importance is the production of NADPH for tissues involved in biosynthesis of fatty acids or isoprenoids, such as the liver, mammary glands, adipose tissue, and the adrenal glands.
 G6PD reduces NADP+ to NADPH while oxidizing glucose-6-phosphate.
 Glucose-6-phosphate dehydrogenase is also an enzyme in the Entner–Doudoroff pathway, a type of glycolysis.

 Clinically, an X-linked genetic deficiency of G6PD makes a human prone to non-immune hemolytic anemia.

 Species distribution

 G6PD is widely distributed in many species from bacteria to humans.
 Multiple sequence alignment of over 100 known G6PDs from different organisms reveal sequence identity ranging from 30% to 94%.
 Human G6PD has over 30% identity in amino acid sequence to G6PD sequences from other species.
 Humans also have two isoforms of a single gene coding for G6PD.
 Moreover, at least 168 disease-causing mutations in this gene have been discovered.
 These mutations are mainly missense mutations that result in amino acid substitutions, and while some of them result in G6PD deficiency, others do not seem to result in any noticeable functional differences.
 Some scientists have proposed that some of the genetic variation in human G6PD resulted from generations of adaptation to malarial infection.

 Other species experience a variation in G6PD as well.
 In higher plants, several isoforms of G6PDH have been reported, which are localized in the cytosol, the plastidic stroma, and peroxisomes.
 A modified F420-dependent (as opposed to NADP+-dependent) G6PD is found in Mycobacterium tuberculosis, and is of interest for treating tuberculosis.
-The bacterial G6PD found in Leuconostoc mesenteroides was shown to be reactive toward 4-Hydroxynonenal, in addition to G6P.
+The bacterial G6PD found in Leuconostoc mesenteroides was shown to be reactive toward 4-hydroxynonenal, in addition to G6P.